Montreal’s Noodles and Dumplings: Noodle Factory (3 of 4)

 The other must-have are the xiao long bao — which would be a lot better if the long (steamers) could be a little larger.
 The problem is that pieces tend to stick between them, making the broth contained in the xiao long bao (the main attraction of those) be quickly evacuated through the parchment paper.
 In Montreal, they are still the best I’ve had.
 The skins could still be thinner, if you wondered.

-2 Responses to “Montreal’s Noodles and Dumplings: Noodle Factory (3 of 4)”
+2 thoughts on “Montreal’s Noodles and Dumplings: Noodle Factory (3 of 4)”

 Leave a Reply